-The Company does not use derivative instruments other than those in the equity fund and Absolute Alpha fund, in which the company holds units, for efficient portfolio management.
+The Company does not use derivative instruments other than those in the equity fund, in which the company holds units, for efficient portfolio management.

 Available capital resources

 The table below sets out the level of free assets held by the Company compared to the minimum required on a regulatory basis.